How to Become a Technical Writer

 - Ask your current employer, open source software company or any local entrepreneurs about writing documentation for free or at a low price.
 It gives you an opportunity both to get real working experience and sharpen your skill.

 - Work at your soft skills.
-The essential skill set for a technical writer is:
+The essential skill set for a technical writer career is:

 - sociability, teamwork,